 Paediatric population

 The safety, efficacy, and pharmacokinetics of venetoclax were evaluated in a two-part, multi-centre, open-label, phase 1 study (M13-833) of venetoclax as monotherapy or in combination with chemotherapy in 140 paediatric and young adult patients with relapsed or refractory malignancies.
-Patients received venetoclax, alone or in combination with chemotherapy, at an age- or weight-adjusted dose to match an adult equivalent target dose of 400 mg or 800 mg daily or intermittently (days 1-10) for 21-day cycles.
+Patients received venetoclax, alone or in combination with chemotherapy, at an age- or weight-adjusted dose to match an adult equivalent target daily dose of 400 mg or 800 mg continuously or intermittently (days 1-10) for 21-day cycles.

 Part 1 enrolled 22 patients in a dose determination cohort (AML (n=10), acute lymphoblastic leukaemia [ALL] (n=5), neuroblastoma (n=3), and solid tumours (n=4)) and 18 patients in a dose escalation/de-escalation cohort (neuroblastoma (n=7) and solid tumours (n=11)).